Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

 \subsection{Power consumption per physical measurement}

-To estimate the power consumption per measurement, $P_\text{meas}$, we note that it originates with the heat dissipated to perform the amplification of the signals coming from the qubits.
+To estimate the power consumption per measurement, $P_\text{meas}$, we note that it originates from the heat dissipated when performing the amplification of the signals coming from the qubits.
 The first amplification occurs using the superconducting parametric amplifiers at temperature $T_{\rm qb}$ in Fig.~\ref{Fig:full-stack-stages}.
-Being superconducting, these dissipate negligible heat, however they requires a microwave driving signal to be sent down through the attenuators.
-The microwave driving the parametric amplifier must be about $100$ times its output signal; i.e. 100 $\times$ input signal $\times$ amount of amplification.
-For the measurement of a single qubit state, the input signal is one photon during the measurement time, $\tau_{\rm meas}$, so the power being measured is $\hbar \omega_0/\tau_{\rm meas}\sim 10^{-17}$.
-This needs to be amplified by a factor of 100, hence the microwave driving signal for the parametric amplifier is about $10^{-13}\,$W per physical measurement.
-This is at least 40 times smaller than the microwaving driving necessary for a single qubit gate for the values of $\gamma$ that we consider, given by $P_\pi$ in Eq.~(\ref{P_pi}).
-Thus the heat generated in the attenuators by the driving of the parametric amplifiers can be neglected, compared to the heat generated in the attenuators by the driving of the single-qubit and two-qubit gates.
+Being superconducting, these dissipate negligible heat, but they require microwave driving signals to be sent down through the attenuators.
+The microwave driving of the parametric amplifier must be about $100$ times its output signal; i.e., 100 $\times$ input signal $\times$ the amount of amplification.
+For the measurement of a single-qubit state, the input signal is one photon during the measurement time, $\tau_{\rm meas}$, so the power being measured is $\hbar \omega_0/\tau_{\rm meas}\sim 10^{-17}$.
+This needs to be amplified by a factor of 100, so the microwave driving signal for the parametric amplifier is about $10^{-13}\,$W per physical measurement.
+This is at least 40 times smaller than the microwave driving necessary for a single-qubit gate for the values of $\gamma$ that we consider, given by $P_\pi$ in Eq.~(\ref{P_pi}).
+Thus the heat generated in the attenuators due to the driving of the parametric amplifiers can be neglected, compared to the heat generated in the attenuators due to the driving of the single-qubit and two-qubit gates.

-The other stages of amplification (at 4\,K, 70\,K and $T_{\rm gen}$) are assuming to always be on and so dissipate heat constantly, see Sec.~ \ref{sect:amp-stages}.
+The other stages of amplification (at 4\,K, 70\,K and $T_{\rm gen}$) are assuming to be always on and so dissipate heat constantly; see Sec.~ \ref{sect:amp-stages}.
 This means they contribute to $P_\text{Q}$ (see Sec.~\ref{Sect:PQ}) rather than to $P_{\rm meas}$.
-Thus $P_{\rm meas}$ is at least 40 times smaller than $P_{\rm 1qb}$ and $P_{\rm 1qb}$, and we neglect it.
+Thus, $P_{\rm meas}$ is at least 40 times smaller than $P_{\rm 1qb}$ and $P_{\rm 1qb}$, and we neglect it.